 - Appointed Director.
 Ms. Pittman joined the Board in November 2022 and has been an appointed director since 2019 having served on the Farm Credit of Enid Board of Directors prior to the merger with Farm Credit of Western Oklahoma.
-Ms. Pittman currently serves as Chairwoman of the Audit Committee.
-Ms. Pittman previously served as Vice President and Chief Financial Officer of Farm Credit of Enid, and retired in June of 2018.
+Ms. Pittman currently serves as Chairwoman of the Audit Committee and as a member of the Compensation Committee.
+Ms. Pittman previously served as Vice President and Chief Financial Officer of Farm Credit of Enid, where she retired in June of 2018.
 Prior to her retirement, she served in the Farm Credit System since 1975.
 Ms. Pittman is serving a three-year term expiring in 2025.